-- 11. The Exposure Draft proposes the following regarding the recognition of assets and liabilities relating to virtual currencies held by a virtual currency dealer on behalf of its customers: - (a) A virtual currency dealer should recognize an asset when a virtual currency is deposited from the customer based on the agreement between the virtual currency dealer and the customer.
+- 15. The Standard prescribes the following regarding the recognition of assets and liabilities relating to virtual currencies held by a virtual currency dealer on behalf of its customers: - (a) A virtual currency dealer should recognize an asset when a virtual currency is deposited by the customer based on the agreement between the virtual currency dealer and the customer.
 Such virtual currency should be measured using the market price at the date the virtual currency was deposited. - (b) At the same time, a virtual currency dealer should recognize the obligation to return the virtual currency to the customer as a liability.
-The liability should be measured at the same amount of the responding asset.
+The liability should be measured at the same amount of the corresponding asset.